-Tour operators are primarily responsible for arranging tour packages that they offer to tourists and travel agencies.
-Because of the pandemic, demand is rising for tour packages in the countryside, national parks and the outdoors.
+Tour operators are primarily responsible for arranging tour packages for tourists and travel agencies.
+In the wake of the pandemic, demand is rising for tour packages in the countryside, national parks and the outdoors.
 Before you can start operating, you need to pick a niche, choose your target demographics, and understand the competition.
 You also have to familiarize yourself with the laws and regulations, such as the seller of travel laws, that tour operators, travel agencies and other tourism-related businesses must follow.

 3. Assisted Living

-A growing geriatric population in the US is driving the assisted living market, which is seen to grow at least 5% annually through 2027.
+A growing geriatric population in the US is driving the assisted living market, which is set to grow 5% annually through 2027.
 If you’re an entrepreneur with a background in health care, you might consider starting an assisted living business.
-It’s a great way to help take care of the elderly and make an impact in your community while making a profit.
+It’s a great way to take care of people and make an impact in your community while making a good living.

-Before you start your assisted living business, it’s important for you to assess the competitive landscape and determine the services that you will offer.
-You’ll need to comply with the zoning and licensing requirements.
+Before you start, it’s important for you to assess the competitive landscape and determine the services you will offer.
+You’ll need to comply with zoning and licensing requirements.
 It’s also a good idea to study the possible legal issues, hire the right people, and decide which amenities to provide.
 Most assisted living facilities have gardens, a library, entertainment and a doctor on call.
-This business needs hefty investments, but the potential for financial rewards is great.
+This business likely requires hefty investment, but the potential for financial rewards is great.
 So start drawing up the building plans for the best assisted living facility in your area.

-Four in 10 American millennials are engaged in indoor garden activities, such as growing sprouts in jars and herbs in pots, while around a third of baby boomers grow indoor plants as a way to relieve stress.
-If you have a green thumb and love growing your own plants, starting a gardening business and helping people garden could be very fulfilling.
+Four in 10 American millennials engage in indoor gardening, such as growing sprouts in jars and herbs in pots, while around a third of baby boomers grow indoor plants as a way to relieve stress.
+If you have a green thumb and love growing plants, starting a gardening business and helping people garden could be very fulfilling.
 It’s also a fun way to turn a hobby into a money-making venture.

-Starting a gardening business is relatively simple and doesn’t require a lot of overhead costs.
-This type of business can also be run from home.
+Starting a gardening business is relatively simple, doesn’t require a lot of overhead and can be run from home.
 You can host in-person and virtual workshops on gardening, design or maintain gardens, and provide other services like lawn mowing or outdoor repair.
 It’s a good idea to research the market first and find out what your competitors are offering in order to find clients.
 With your passion for nurturing plants and persistence to keep going, you can easily grow your gardening business.

 Do you love reading?
 If so, opening your own bookshop could be a great way to encourage reading in your community while making a living doing what you love.
 Even in the age of Amazon and e-books, independent bookstores have been making a comeback, increasing by more than half in recent years, to 2,5000 in the US alone.
 People have begun to appreciate bookstores not only as a good place to buy a new book, but as a community gathering place and event space.

 You’ll need to find a great location, and build a sizable inventory of books, with your selections based on your personal tastes and preferences.
 You’ll also need to decide what other products you might offer — literary knickknacks, coffee and snacks, reading accessories?
 Beyond that, it’s relatively easy to get started.
 And if you do it right, the customers will surely come, and hopefully keep coming back.

 6. Medical Transportation